-2. Keep your dog warm, as quiet as possible, and keep movement to a minimum, especially if there is possible trauma, broken limbs, or any neurological symptoms.
+- Keep your dog warm (except in the case of heat stroke), as quiet as possible, and keep movement to a minimum, especially if there is possible trauma, broken limbs, or any neurological symptoms.

-3. Contact your veterinary hospital, inform them of the situation and get specific first aid advice.
+- Contact your veterinary hospital, inform them of the situation, and get specific first aid advice.

-4. To safely move or transport an injured dog, get somebody to help you.
-For a small dog, put it into its carrier (remove the top for easy and safe access to the carrier; don't push an injured dog through the small door or opening), or use a suitable container such as a strong cardboard box.
-For a larger dog, use a makeshift stretcher made out of some rigid material such as an appropriate sized, sturdy piece of wood.
-Carefully maneuver the dog onto a blanket or coat so that it can be gently moved to the carrier, box or stretcher.
-The blanket will help stabilize the neck and spine, and prevent inadvertent biting or scratching from the injured pet.
+- To safely move or transport an injured dog, get somebody to help you.
+For a small dog, put him into his carrier (remove the top for easy and safe access to the carrier; DO NOT push an injured dog through the small door or opening) or use a suitable container such as a strong cardboard box.
+For a larger dog, use a makeshift stretcher made from some rigid material such as an appropriate-sized, sturdy piece of wood.
+Carefully maneuver your dog onto a blanket or coat so that he can be gently moved to the carrier, box, or stretcher.

-5. Get to a veterinary hospital as soon as possible, but drive carefully!
+- Get to a veterinary hospital as soon as possible.

 What are some tips on restraining or calming an injured dog?

-- Muzzling: You can create a muzzle out of a leash, belt, sock, rope or strap.
-Loop the cord around the muzzle and tighten it to prevent the animal from biting.
-Dogs and cats have only one muscle to open their jaw so once the jaw is closed, it is relatively easy to hold it safely shut.
-Animals can breathe through their nostrils unless the nose is injured or obstructed.
+Muzzling: You can create a muzzle out of a leash, belt, necktie, sock, rope, or strap.
+Loop the cord around your dog's muzzle and tighten it to prevent him from biting.
+Dogs have only one muscle to open their jaw so once the jaw is closed, it is relatively easy to hold it safely shut.
+Dogs can breathe through their nostrils unless the nose is injured or obstructed.

-- Wrapping: You can wrap the body of a fractious pet in a bag or towel.
-Be sure to keep the head exposed and not constrict the trachea.
+Wrapping: You can wrap the body of an unmanageable dog in a blanket or towel.
+Be sure to keep his head exposed and do not constrict the trachea.

-- Immobilizing: If you are suspicious of spinal injury, lay the animal on a board and secure it on the board with straps or cords.
-Pay special attention to immobilizing the head and neck.
+Immobilizing: If you are suspicious of spinal injury, lay your dog on a board and secure him on the board with straps or cords.
+Try to keep the head and neck immobilized.

 What are the signs of shock?

-Clinical signs of systemic shock include rapid breathing and elevated heart rate with pale mucous membranes: gums, lips or under the eyelids.
-The feet or ears may feel cold and your dog may vomit and shiver.
-As shock progresses most pets become quiet and unresponsive.
+Clinical signs of systemic shock include rapid breathing and elevated heart rate with pale mucous membranes (gums, lips, and under the eyelids).
+Your dog’s feet or ears may feel cold, and he may vomit or shiver.
+As shock progresses, most pets become quiet and unresponsive.